Saplonily/Salix/Readme.en.md

 ### Environment Setup

 Well, this is pretty easy.
-You just need to open the project, create a new console project targeting `.NET 8`, reference the `Monosand` project and you are good to go.
+You just need to open the project, create a new console project targeting `.NET 8`, reference the `Salix` project and you are good to go.

 ### Run the Game